Role of Area Committees

 The Handbook for Area Chairs includes information on planning for National Meetings and other committee responsibilities.
 For more information about the organizational structure, consult the

-The Association completed and approved a new Strategic Plan (PDF) on January 12, 2019.
+The Association completed and approved a new Strategic Plan on November 5, 2022.
 This plan is available for members, sections, and committees to review as they align their programs and activities with the goals of AAPT.
+A PDF of the Strategic Plan.

 To learn more about participating in committees, please see the Nominations & Elections page.